Elanabs/docs/integrations/cmake/cmake_multi_generator.rst

-``cmake_multi`` generator
+``cmake_multi`` Generator
 =========================

-``cmake_multi`` generator is intended for CMake multi-configuration environments, like Visual Studio and Xcode IDEs that do not configure for a specific
+The ``cmake_multi`` generator is intended for CMake multi-configuration environments, like Visual Studio and Xcode IDEs that are not configured for a specific
 ``build_type``, like Debug or Release, but rather can be used for both and switch among Debug and Release configurations with a combo box or similar control.
-The project configuration for cmake is different, in multi-configuration environments, the flow would be:
+The project configuration for cmake is different, in multi-configuration environments, according to this flow:

 .. code-block:: bash